Best Texting Services for Ecommerce Apparel (2026)

 -

 Do you want customers to see your brand as someone they can text, not just a store they bought from?
-Return Signals builds that relationship starting at delivery, and it’s what drives exchanges, prevents returns, and surfaces future buying intent.
+Signals builds that relationship starting at delivery, and it’s what drives exchanges, prevents returns, and surfaces future buying intent.

 -